DrakeRyzer/DrakeSW5E/Species/Droid/index.md

 - Choose one *Droid Customization* of standard rarity.
 That customization is installed and doesn’t count against the maximum *Droid Customizations* you can support, but it does count towards your maximum parts or protocols, as appropriate.

 ## Sharded Droid
 Additionally, some players might want to be Droids that can utilize The Force.
-Suggest the ***Shard Modification*** feat for those players who want to create force wielding droids.
+Discuss with your GM, about replacing your Background feat ***Shard Modification*** feat if you want to play create a force wielding droid.

 ### Shard Modification
 You are specially modified droid used to house a shard.
 Shards are sentient crystals native to the planet Orax, roughly a foot in length, that communicate with each other through pulses of light.
 While inhabiting a specialized droid host, shards are able to overcome the droid’s inability to wield the Force, granting the following benefits: